 - Being clear on the difference between story and plot.
 How to effectively develop a story timeline.
 Beats and actioning.

 - WEEK 5: Dramatic Time & Dramatic Space.
 (Structure)

 - Time as a tool and a medium.
 Exploring ways to use time and space for a theatrical and thematic purpose.

-- A look at story symbols and motifs.
+- PART 1: A look at story symbols and motifs.
 The power of symbols at the level of C storylines.

-In weeks 7 to 9 the weekly sessions are 90-minutes long (Tuesdays, 20:00 to 21:30 GMT+2).
-These take the form of check-in and discussions about specific pieces of writing that the group is working on.
-You will also be able to book an individual one-hour session during this period over and above the 90-minute weekly group sessions.
-You could choose to either send me a piece of writing two days before having an individual session so that the one-on-one could be used to chat about how your writing is developing, OR you could use this one-on-one time as a brainstorming and troubleshooting moment.
-By working in this way the group keeps in touch with where everyone is at while also getting a chance for individual feedback.
+From Week 4 onwards you can book an individual one-hour session with Greg in addition to the weekly group sessions.
+You could choose to either send Greg a piece of writing two days before having an individual session so that the one-on-one can be used to chat about where a piece of writing is at, OR you can use this one-on-one time as a brainstorming and troubleshooting moment.

-In the final session, the whole group meets for a three-hour sharing and discussion.
-Here you have the option to share what you have been writing with the group before this session so that we can collectively discuss what you have been writing.
-This session will end with a summary of the ideas and tools covered across the course.
+In Week 7 the whole group meets for a three-hour sharing and discussion.
+Here you have the option to send in advance what you have been working on so that the group can collectively discuss your writing.

 The overall course is designed to help:

 - write in a creatively structured way by giving you a bunch of writing tools and exercises to stimulate and enrich the writing process.